Day Gardner

-Day Deborah Rica Lipford, now known as Dr. Day Gardner, is a former Miss Atlantic City, (1974) who served as Miss Delaware 1976 and made history by becoming the first African American contestant to place as a top ten semi-finalist at the Miss America 1977 pageant.
+Day Deborah Rica Lipford, now Day Gardner, is a former Miss Atlantic City, (1974) who served as Miss Delaware in 1976 and made history by becoming the first African American contestant to place as a top ten semi-finalist at the Miss America 1977 pageant.

+Early life

-Raised in the Elwood section of Mullica Township, New Jersey, graduated from Oakcrest High School in Hamilton Township, Atlantic County, New Jersey in 1973.
+She was raised in the Elwood section of Mullica Township, New Jersey.
+Hoagy Lands, a soul singer during the 1960s, was her uncle.
+Her first cousin is the mother of singer Jaheim.
+In 1973, she graduated from Oakcrest High School in Hamilton Township, New Jersey.

+Career

-She was President and Director of Lipford Corporation.
-Her main achievement was the thematic and interior design the SandCastle Entertainment Complex, a $40 million dinner theater and nightclub facility located in the center of Guam's thriving tourist district.
+She was president and director of Lipford Corporation during which she designed SandCastle Entertainment Complex, a $40 million dinner theater and nightclub facility located in the center of Guam's tourist district.
 Gardner worked as a media consultant KUAM Broadcasting in Ordot, Guam and upon returning to the U.S. Mainland was an on-air personality and producer with African Broadcasting at the World Trade Center in New York City.

-She is the former National Director of Black Americans for Life, in Washington, D.C., (an outreach of National Right to Life Committee).
+She is the former National Director of Black Americans for Life, in Washington, D.C., an affiliate of the National Right to Life Committee.